Despite a broadly solid market, dividend payers lagged in 2021, but things are looking up. Here are 4 conservative dividend stocks for 2022.

-This has been a strong year for stocks.
-The year-to-date returns for the three major indices are as follows: Dow Jones 5.35%, Nasdaq 40.93%, and the S&P 500 13.61%.
+2021 was a strong year for stocks.
+The one-year returns for the three major indices are as follows: Dow Jones 20%, Nasdaq 24%, and the S&P 500 29%.
 All three are near the all-time high.
+Even with equity valuation high, there are still conservative dividend stocks where you can generate a strong income.

-But while it’s been a good year for the indexes and a great year for technology, dividend stocks have lagged badly.
-The SPDR S&P Dividend ETF (SDY), which tracks the performance of the High Yield Dividend Aristocrats Index, is down more than 5% in 2020.
+But while it’s been a good year for the indexes, dividend stocks have been flat for months.
+The SPDR S&P Dividend ETF (SDY), which tracks the performance of the High Yield Dividend Aristocrats Index, has just returned to levels it first hit in May 2021.

-It just hasn’t been a good recovery for dividend stocks in general, so far.
-Some of the best traditional dividend-paying sectors, including energy, finance and industrials, have taken it on the chin during the pandemic and have been the worst-performing S&P 500 sectors during the recovery.
-The high dividend-paying sectors of real estate and utilities are also in negative territory for the year.
+Some of the best traditional dividend-paying sectors, including energy, finance and industrials, which took it on the chin during the pandemic and were the worst-performing S&P 500 sectors during the early recovery, were some of the top performers in 2021.
+The high dividend-paying sector of real estate was also a leading performer, although utilities certainly lagged for the year.

 Find out which dividend stocks to buy today for high dividends with low risk in this FREE Special Report: Cabot's 5 Best Dividend Stocks.